GaraziLS/Git-Apuntes/apuntes.md

 # Look at code in previous versions (does not revert, it lets you to see what the code looked like at a given time)

 * Best practice: put the code to be examined in a different branch
+* log changes and switch back to them

+# revert entire projects to a previous version

+* git reset --hard <id>